scottsaenz/big_data_getting_started/README.md

 ### Creating a Databricks Account.

 > **Important** The Databricks Community Edition is good for 14-days.
-We suggest that you to create an account the day before you use Databricks in the course.
+We suggest that you to create an account the day before you use Databricks in the course. <br>
+**We will use Databricks on 5/25/2023**

 This guide reviews the steps for creating a Databricks Community Edition account and using Databricks.